hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md

 ### Reach a Checkpoint on Level 1

-We want to update the document to put the checkpoint reached into the document.
+We want to update the document to put the checkpoint reached into the document:

 ```
     {